dave-hillier/Nemcache/README.md

 Flags support up-to 64 bit values, although this is a divergence from the original spec and therefore might not be supported by your client.
 Eviction works by evicting a random cache entry until the cache can insert the new value.

-An aim is to keep compatible with Memcached as a drop in replacement.
+An aim is to keep compatible with Memcached as a drop in replacement and also provide and embeddedable key value store for c#.

 To-do